lady-h-world/My_Garden/reading_pages/param_tuning_6.md

 There are 102 flower species, 7169 flower observations in the training data and 1020 observations in the testing data.
 Each observation had been shapped into the same 300x300 resolution.

-🌻 [To get flowers data >>][1]
+🌻 [To get Flowers data >>][1]

 ### Optuna HPO in Deep Learning

 FLAML doesn't outperform Optuna all the time.
 When it comes to deep learning where tunable hyperparameters don't gather in one place, the documentation of [FLAML deep learning][2] poses the biggest challenge that, it's hard for users to find where to tune which hyperparameters.
 Its modularization design and pytorch specific tutorials also limit its user acceptability.

-By comparison, Optuna is easier to learn and user.
+By comparison, Optuna is easier to learn and use.
 The way to tune deep learning models is almost the same as its classical machine learning HPO where users build the model and calculate evaluation metric in an objective function and a study will be created to execute the optimization.
 At the same time, as we can see from the code below, it's flexible to tune hyperparameters in different places.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/The_Queen_images/code_optuna_cnn.png" width="1067" height="723" />